Hanadabdullahi/Deformable-ProtoPNet_practical/README.txt

 A video summary of this paper is available at https://youtu.be/2cgidJJtGU8

-This code integrates the publicly available code from (https://github.com/cfchen-duke/ProtoPNet) implementing "This Looks Like That: Deep Learning for Interpretable Image Recognition" and from (https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0) implementing "Deformable ConvNets v2: More Deformable, Better Results" and "Deformable Convolutional Networks."
+This code integrates the publicly available code from (https://github.com/cfchen-duke/ProtoPNet) implementing "This Looks Likhe That: Deep Learning for Interpretable Image Recognition" and from (https://github.com/chengdazhi/Deformable-Convolution-V2-PyTorch/tree/pytorch_1.0.0) implementing "Deformable ConvNets v2: More Deformable, Better Results" and "Deformable Convolutional Networks."